AlexMabry/grafana.org/content/blog/2019-04-16-using-grafana-polystat-panel-plugin-pt2.md

 cover_image = "/assets/img/timeshift_14.jpg"
 cover_opacity = "0.6"
 cover_blur = "1px"
-description = "Part 2 of the grafana-polystat-panel plugin tutorial." categories = ["Plugins","Prometheus"]
-excerpt = ""
+description = "In this installment of the grafana-polystat-panel plugin tutorial, we look at rolling up multiple Cassandra clusters and tying together multiple dashboards." excerpt = "In this installment of the grafana-polystat-panel plugin tutorial, we look at rolling up multiple Cassandra clusters and tying together multiple dashboards." categories = ["Plugins","Prometheus"]
 +++

 ## Polystat [grafana-polystat-panel plugin](https://grafana.com/plugins/grafana-polystat-panel)